David B. Hooten: 2016 campaign

-County Clerk
+Tenure

 Within a month of taking office, Hooten terminated five employees who would go on to file wrongful termination claims, charging that they were fired because they had been volunteers for the campaign of the incumbent, Carolyn Caudill, whom Hooten defeated in a primary runoff for the GOP nomination.
 In November 2018 the County Commissioners voted to pay $175,000 to Leona Porter, a county employee since 1988 and the former wife of civil rights leader E. Melvin Porter to settle her claims of discrimination by Hooten.
 According to the lawsuit Hooten reduced Porter's work responsibilities and pay, eventually requiring her to sit in a rocking chair at the entrance to the County Clerk's Office as a greeter before finally deciding to fire her.
 The settlement will be funded by an increase in property taxes.

-A federal jury has rejected claims that Oklahoma County Clerk David Hooten fired employees for political reasons.
-U.S. District Judge Charles B. Goodwin threw out the claims of five of those former employees before trial.
-The jury rejected the claims of the remaining plaintiffs, Phillip Malone and Donella Epps.
-"While I've come to understand why more business leaders choose not to undertake public service, I'm glad I did run for office and remain grateful for the continued support of Oklahoma County voters," Hooten said after the verdict.

 Hooten was investigated by the Oklahoma County Sheriff's Department after an audio recording by one of his female employees in the County Clerk's Office was reported.
 In it, Hooten details a team-building trip that would require employees to face their fears, participate in physical activities that would make them sore, and engage in mandatory alcohol use.
 He claims that his brain has been chemically altered to prevent him from ever getting drunk.
-He announced he would resign on June 17, 2022 after Oklahoma County District Attorney David Prater recommended he be suspended and removed "on the grounds of oppression in office, corruption in office and willful maladministration."
+He announced he would resign on June 17, 2022, after Oklahoma County District Attorney David Prater recommended he be suspended and removed "on the grounds of oppression in office, corruption in office and willful maladministration."

+Later campaigns

-2022 election
+2022 State Treasurer campaign

 Hooten ran for the Republican nomination for Oklahoma State Treasurer in the 2022 Oklahoma State Treasurer election.
 He placed third in the June 28th primary and did not advance to the August runoff.

+2024 Oklahoma House campaign

+In April 2024, Hooten filed as a Republican to run for the Oklahoma House of Representatives's 85th district against Democratic House Minority Leader Cyndi Munson.